The Abortion Pill at a Glance

 What Is the Abortion Pill?

 The abortion pill is a medicine that ends an early pregnancy.
-In general, it can be used up to 63 days — 9 weeks — after the first day of a woman's last period.
+In general, it is used up to 63 days — 9 weeks — after the first day of a woman's last period.
+(A few states have laws that limit the use of the abortion pill to 49 days.)
 Women who need an abortion and are more than 9 weeks pregnant can have an in-clinic abortion.

 The name for "the abortion pill" is mifepristone.
 It was called RU-486 when it was being developed.